gradle/native-platform/readme.md

 Provides Java bindings for various native APIs.

+# Available bindings

+## Generic

 * Get and set UNIX file mode.
 * Get PID of current process.

+## Terminal and console

+These bindings work for both the UNIX terminal and Windows console:

 * Determine if stdout/stderr are attached to a terminal.
 * Query the terminal size.
 * Switch between bold and normal mode on the terminal.
 * Change foreground color on the terminal.
+* Move terminal cursor up, down, left, right.

 Currently ported to OS X, Linux and Windows.
 Tested on: